pulumi/pulumi-hugo/themes/default/content/blog/iac-recommended-practices-using-automation-api/index.md

 ---
 title: "IaC Recommended Practices: Using Automation API"
 date: 2023-07-26
-meta_desc: In this post in the continuing series on IaC recommended practices, this post looks at using the Pulumi Automation API to orchestrate multiple stacks.
+meta_desc: In this post in the continuing series on IaC recommended practices, the Zephyr teams starts using the Pulumi Automation API to orchestrate multiple stacks.
 meta_image: meta.png
 authors:
+    - aaron-kao
+    - christian-nunciato
     - scott-lowe
 tags:
     - best-practices